UGC NET Study Materials for Paper 1 (eBook with MCQ) ⇒ BUY NOW

 Guidelines for environmental protection, international protocols

-Developmental plans, polices and strategies in India in the context of Population and environment.
+Developmental plans, policies and strategies in India in the context of Population and environment.

 Unit VIII- Population Issues: Gender and Special Groups